dlguswo333/web-worker-example/README.md

 ![example.png](example.png)

 ## How to Run
-Simply upload the whole repository on the local web server and open `sort.html`.
-I recommend `python -m http.server` if you have Python installed.
+Serve `src/` folder on the local web server and open `index.html` on browser.
+I would recommend `python -m http.server` if you have Python installed.